Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

 ## -RemoveNSClient (optional)

 When this argument is set, the installed NSClient++ will be removed from the system as well.
-This argument is only used by calling the function 'uninstallMonitoringComponents'
+This argument is only used by calling the function 'uninstall'

 Default value: **$FALSE**